SafeITExperts

 USB Power Delivery (USB‑PD)

-Fast charging protocol via USB allowing up to 240W of power.
+Fast charging protocol over USB, delivering up to 240W of power.

 DisplayPort Alt Mode

-Alternative mode allowing transmission of DisplayPort video signals via a USB-C connector.
+Alternate mode allowing transmission of DisplayPort video signals over a USB‑C connector.

 PCIe Tunneling

-Technology allowing transport of PCI Express data over other interfaces like USB4 or Thunderbolt.
+Technology enabling PCI Express data to be carried over other interfaces like USB4 or Thunderbolt.

 eGPU (External GPU)

-External graphics card connected via USB4/Thunderbolt to improve laptop graphics performance.
+External graphics card connected via USB4/Thunderbolt to boost a laptop's graphics performance.

 USB‑C Dock

-Docking station that extends computer capabilities via a single USB-C port (USB, HDMI, Ethernet, etc.).
+Docking station that expands a computer's capabilities through a single USB‑C port (USB, HDMI, Ethernet, etc.).

 USB‑IF (USB Implementers Forum)